 So, what’s a group of snakes called?
 How many snakes or serpents gather in a group at one time?
-Where do snakes like to hideout?
+Where do snakes like to hide out?
 Learn the answer to all of these questions along with a few more surprising facts about snakes.

 What’s a Group of Snakes Called?

 A group is called a snake den or pit.
-When someone refers to a snake den, the word den is being used as a collective noun.
+When someone refers to a snake den, the word den is used as a collective noun.
 The collective noun highlights the fact that there’s more than one snake in the group.
 Along with den and pit, a person may use another collective noun like a snake knot or even a snake bed.

 So, what do you imagine when you picture a snake den?
 It helps to have an idea of the number of snakes involved.

-How Many Serpents are in a Snake Den?
+How Many Serpents Are in a Snake Den?